inex/ixp-manager-docs-md/docs/features/peeringdb-oauth.md

 # PeeringDB - OAuth

-IXP Manager can authenticate users via their PeeringDB account and affiliations (from V5.2.0).
+IXP Manager can authenticate users via their PeeringDB account and affiliations.
 This is hugely beneficial for your customers who are members of multiple IXPs which use IXP Manager - it means they only need their PeeringDB account to access their portal at each of those IXs.

 **NB:** this feature is not set up by default as it requires some configuration on both PeeringDB and your IXP Manager installation.